hahacen/cse15l-lab-reports/lab-report5.md

 For the first test, the implementation provided for lab 9 is wrong as compared to the expected output, and mine is correct.

-For the second test, the implementationprovided for lab 9 is also wrong, and mine is correct.
+For the second test, the implementationprovided for lab 9 is also correct, and mine is wrong.

 Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).